Dominic

 Thiem

-Dominic ‘Domi’ Thiem started playing tennis at the age of six and got his pro break at 18 after winning a wildcard for the Generali Open in Kitzbühel, Austria, in 2011.
-Coming from a family of tennis players – his parents are tennis coaches and his brother also plays – it’s no surprise that he’s pursuing a career in tennis, despite also loving football and skiing.
+Thiem's remarkable journey began at the age of 18 when he was awarded a wildcard for the Generali Open in Kitzbühel, Austria, in 2011.
+Coming from a family of tennis players – his parents are tennis coaches and his brother also plays – it’s no surprise that he chose to pursue a career in tennis, despite also loving football and skiing.

 Thiem's first match win at main level came in 2011 on the ATP World Tour in a match against countryman Thomas Muster at the Erste Bank Open in Vienna and the wins kept coming.
 He won four ITF Futures tournaments in 2012, stepping up to a level to land three Challenger titles in 2013.
 Then in 2014 he ranked in the top 100 of the ATP world singles.
 That same year he made the second and third rounds at Masters 1000 events at Indian Wells, Miami, Barcelona and Madrid, where he also enjoyed his first win against a top-10 player, the number three-ranked Stan Wawrinka of Switzerland.

-The 2016 season saw Thiem enter the world's top 10 for the first time (at number seven) after making the French Open semi-finals and he went on to beat Swiss legend Roger Federer in the semi-finals in Stuttgart.
-He won the Stuttgart title in the finals, making him the first Austrian to win a title on grass at a tour level tournament.
+In 2015, Thiem won his first title on the ATP World Tour, while in 2016 he entered the world's top 10 for the first time after making the French Open semi-finals.
+He followed that up by winning the Stuttgart title, making him the first Austrian to win a title on grass at a tour-level tournament.

-The 2017 season saw Thiem winning his second ATP 500 title in Rio de Janeiro and reaching his first Masters 1000 final (in Madrid) and by the end of that campaign he'd achieved a career-high ranking of number four in the world.
+The 2017 season saw Thiem win his second ATP 500 title in Rio de Janeiro and reach his first Masters 1000 final (in Madrid), and by the end of that campaign he'd achieved a career-high ranking of number four in the world.

 In 2018 he won his 11th ATP Open title at St Petersburg, made the Madrid final again and secured another breakthrough when he reached his first Grand Slam final (at the French Open), ending the season with another appearance at the World Tour Finals and ending the year inside the world's top 10 again.